 Luke’s Gospel was meant to be read in context of what occurred previously.
 It’s a mistake to merely focus in on the genealogy of 3.23-38 without the grounding of what Luke said about the marvelous events recorded in his first two chapters.
 This is why some cannot see the genealogy which Luke provides as Mary’s.
 Since Jesus was virgin-born whose human lineage was His?
 It becomes obvious only when read as a whole following the sequential narrative.
 Initially, the biblical text had no chapter and verse divisions.
 A Parisian printer introduced the idea in the 16th century with The Geneva Bible, the first to adopt this practice.
 A real danger exists for readers in atomizing the text into small and discrete parts losing the context and flow of the narrative.

 Luke’s genealogical strategy is quite different from Matthew’s since he connects Jesus to all humanity by going back to God’s son Adam.
-Creation is a kind of metaphorical generation.
-The Eternal Son was the Creator who, at His incarnation, becomes the Second Adam to redeem many by His obedience (see Romans 5).
+The creation of Adam is a kind of metaphorical generation making him a “son” of God.
+The Eternal Son was the Creator who, at His incarnation, becomes the Second Adam-a metaphor signifying headship-to redeem many by His obedience (see Romans 5).
 By linking Jesus’ humanity with Adam, a connection is made by which He is able to represent humans to God.

 Jesus had to be a legitimate member of David’s physical line which Paul taught in Rom.
 1.3: Concerning His son having been born from the seed of David according to the flesh (literal translation).
 2Sam.7.12-13 promises David a descendent from his body (mim me e ka) who would build His house/church (Mt.
 16.18) and whose kingdom would last forever: When your days are over and you rest with your ancestors, I will raise up your offspring to succeed you, your own flesh and blood, and I will establish his kingdom.
 He is the one who will build a house for my Name, and I will establish the throne of his kingdom forever (NIV).